 12. Do I need local channels for promotion?

 Promoting your content through local media channels is still a viable tactic.
-New survey data from the Yellow Pages Association and two research partners, Burke and comScore, in their Local Media Tracking Study, show that print and internet yellow pages combine to produce the greatest audience reach of any medium for consumers seeking local business information.
+New survey data from the Yellow Pages Association and two research partners, Burke and comScore, in their Local Media Tracking Study, show that print and internet yellow pages combine to produce the greatest audience reach of any medium for consumers seeking local small business information.

 In order to kickstart your local media promotion, you first have to understand the audience that you’re targeting.
 It’s not a global audience, so you have to ensure that you speak their language.